StudioEtrange/docker-calibre-mod/README.md

 ## About this fork

 * This is a fork of a calibre-web mod [linuxserver/calibre-web:calibre](https://github.com/linuxserver/docker-calibre-web/tree/calibre)
-* Create an empty calibre database, if you don't have any at startup
+* Can create an empty calibre database in a specified folder, if you don't have any at startup
 * Set some default settings for calibre binary
 * For each calibre version match a calibre-mod version
 * some ideas taken from [technosoft2000/calibre-web](https://github.com/Technosoft2000/docker-calibre-web) and from [thraxis/lazylibrarian-calibre](https://github.com/Thraxis/docker-lazylibrarian-calibre)